saifsalemm/Nagwa-Quiz-App/README.md

 # This React app frontend is built with TypeScript
+### I edited the typescript config file to compile to es6 and not es5
 ## Additional Features to the default ones listed in the project description:
 - Admin User Login and authentication
 - Adding new Words to the database (TestData.json)